 Selecting the right benefits package for your business depends on your objectives and budget.
 Employers should consider their business’s size, location, industry, and collective bargaining agreements, as well as the benefits practices of their competitors.
 It is also advisable to conduct a needs assessment to understand what your employees value in terms of benefits selection and design.

-Once you have a good understanding of what your employees want, begin to formulate benefits offerings in order of priority, checking the cost of providing the prioritized benefits against the benefits budget.
-This can be a complicated process with many variables to consider, especially when it comes to things like selecting a health insurance provider.
+Once you have a good understanding of what your employees want, begin to formulate fringe benefits offerings in order of priority, checking the cost of providing the prioritized benefits against the benefits budget.
+This can be a complicated process with many variables to consider, especially when it comes to things like selecting a small business health insurance provider.

-Once you know what benefits you want to offer, you should consult a benefits provider.
+Once you know what fringe benefits you want to offer, you should consult a benefits provider.
 These are services that administer benefits on behalf of the employer.
 There are six different types of benefits providers, each with their own rates and offerings.
 They are as follows:

 A PEO arrangement is ideal for midsize businesses that want to offer comprehensive benefits.
 The cost varies, but prices typically start at $100 per employee per month.